WelkinU/youtube_dl_GUI/README.md

 1. Click the Download button.
 Output will display to the console.

 ## Developer Setup (PyQT GUI App)
-Just set up Python3 with libraries PyQT5 (`pip install pyqt5`) and youtube_dl (`pip install youtube-dl`), and you should be able to run the code.
+Just set up Python3 with libraries PyQT5 (`pip install pyqt5`) and youtube_dl (`pip install yt-dlp`), and you should be able to run the code.

 ### Build Windows .exe with PyInstaller

 To build the code into an .exe using PyInstaller (easier to do this in an virtual environment):
 1. Install PyInstaller: `pip install pyinstaller`
-1. Make sure you have PyQT5 and youtube_dl installed
+1. Make sure you have PyQT5 and yt-dlp installed
 1. cd to the directory containing youtube_dl_GUI.py
 1. Run command: `pyinstaller.exe youtube_dl_GUI.py --onefile --hidden-import PyQt5.sip`

 ### Troubleshooting
 Make sure you have the latest version of the code!
 Youtube changes things frequently, so use the latest version of the executable in this repository.
-If you are a developer, use `pip install --upgrade youtube-dl`in the command line to make sure you have the latest library version.
+If you are a developer, use `pip install --upgrade yt-dlp`in the command line to make sure you have the latest library version.

 ## FastAPI Web Application Developer Usage
 1. Make sure you have the Python 3.6+ with proper libraries installed with `pip install -r fastapi_requirements.txt`